 Or I can just write copy.
 Did I mention copy?

 Is that a trick question?
 Agency people are my kind of people.
 In fact, I work with quite a few.
 I can collaborate with your agency, or if all you need is copywriting, I can work solo.
 Lots of agencies use freelance writers and designers to provide a greater depth of service and expertise.
-That’s smart business.
-If you need an agency, I’ve got some friends you could talk to.
+Bonus for you—if you need a full-service agency, I’m happy to connect you with some I recommend.

 I include two rounds of revisions with any project.
 Right after any presentation is the best time to give feedback.
 And please don’t be shy—but do be specific.
 I’m a pretty avid reader, but I can’t read your mind.
 If you need additional edits or the scope of the project changes, I’ll provide an estimate for the additional time.

 Of course!
 Wait and see is never a good budgeting plan.
-As soon as I have a clear picture of what you need and when you need it, I can give you a written estimate for what it will take to get there—in writing.
+As soon as I have a clear picture of what you need and when you need it, I can give you a written estimate.
 However, if you switch lanes in the middle of the work or the scope of work changes, expect a revised estimate.
 Sound fair?

 Start times can vary according to what work I’ve already promised, so let’s talk about what you need and when you need it, and see what’s possible.
-If all the stars align, I can usually start work within two weeks of a signed statement of work.
+If I can’t start your project within two weeks of giving you an estimate, I’ll tell you that upfront.
+Then the ball’s in your court.